 Q: What are the two most important factors when selling a home?

 A: Even in a down market, price and condition are the two most important factors in selling a home.
 So, the first step is to lower the price.
 Also, talk to your realtor and see if there are cosmetic improvements you should do

 Q: How do you prepare a house to sell?

 A: You always want to put your house’s best face forward in order to maximize its market value.
-Short of spending a lot of money, there are several steps we recommend take to make your house shine and the buyer to fall in love with it.
+Short of spending a lot of money, there are several steps we recommend taking to make your house shine and the buyer fall in love with it.

 Q: What is the best time to put your house on the market for sale?